What's new

 UV-VIS spectroscopy

-Responsible person: Dr Helen Pfukwa / Dr Chandré Smit
+Contac person: Dr Helen Pfukwa

 UV spectroscopy measures the wavelength (180 – 1100 nm) and degree of light absorbed by a compound.
 It is primarily used to measure the absorbance of conjugated and aromatic compounds.
 Temperature control (Peltier controlled cell holders: -10 – 105°C) is also available to observe the absorbance spectra as a function of temperature.